 After a less-than-spectacular Box launch, Gwen Yi decides to step down as CEO and hand over the reins to Shawn.
-(It is still one of the best decisions she has ever made.)
+(It is still one of the best decisions I have ever made.)

 2019 was a tumultuous year for the team.
 Our highlight of the year was creating V2.0 of The Empathy Box – more colors, better quality – and launching it to great success!

 We hosted Empathy Box conversations for 200 Obama Leaders from 33 countries across Asia-Pacific at the 2019 KL Convening!
 Definitely one for the books. 🌟

 When COVID-19 struck, we ran a 30-day experiment to explore if we could create human connection online.
 600+ people from 40+ countries ended up joining in the fun. 💗 (Spoiler alert: The answer is yes!)

-Fast forward to today, and we've made the transition into an empathy training company, working with leaders around the world to make empathy tangible, practical & fun for their communities and organizations! 🌎
+Fast forward to today, and we've made the transition into an empathy training company.
+To date, we've worked with over two dozen organizations across USA, Europe and Asia-Pacific! 🌎